 Additional local program benefits may be offered within the program.
 Check with the program director or education coordinator for more information.

 Annual resident retreat: A weekend get-away to encourage relaxation, recreation and personal growth for residents and their families.
 Faculty assumes call coverage and the Residency Program covers most expenses from the retreat budget.
+Subject to social distancing restrictions.

 Special Events: Annual Clinic Picnic (no cost to resident and family members), Holiday Party (no cost to resident) and Graduation Dinner (no cost to resident).
+Subject to social distancing restrictions.

 Lab coats: 2 per incoming resident and 1 at the beginning of second year.